 If your child wants to hear the same book again and again, you can count it each time.
 You can also count the books your child hears at Library programs, daycare or preschool or with a friend or family member.

 For the first 100 book log you complete, you will receive a sticker and a special reading passport.
 For each additional 100-book log you complete, you will receive a sticker and the prize listed in the reading passport.
-We will stamp the passport each time you reach a
+We will stamp the passport each time you reach a reading milestone.

 You did it!
 Come celebrate at the Library, receive your certificate and free book.

 Does it sound hard?
 If you read just one book at night, you will have read about 365 books in a year; that’s 1095 in just three years.

 If your child completes the program, they are encouraged to complete it a second time!
 The program may be completed more than once.

 For more information, see http://1000booksbeforekindergarten.org

 Early Literacy News